Store detective

-A store detective (also known as Asset Protection Investigator, undercover shopper, Loss Prevention Detective, and Asset Protection Specialist) is a member of loss prevention whose main role is to prevent and detect theft (commonly known as shoplifting) and reduce shrink in retail outlets.
-They do this by patrolling the store in plain clothes looking to identify members of the public who are stealing from the store.
-More common terms today with major retailers are loss prevention agent, detective or investigator and asset protection officer.
-Special officer, once common, is now rarely used, as few jurisdictions still allow it.
+A store detective (also known as Asset Protection Investigator, undercover shopper, Loss Prevention Detective, and Asset Protection Specialist) is a person employed by a company to work for or run a loss prevention or asset protection department.
+They detect and prevent theft (commonly known as shoplifting), reduce shrink, and manage the security and safety of a store.
+While in the early days of the profession, store detective were solely employed for theft prevention, in modern times, they are generally in charge of the entire safety, security, auditing, and compliance programs of a store.

+Most famously, store detectives detect and prevent theft by using CCTV or patrolling the store in plain clothes to identify members of the public who are stealing from the store.
+They also work to find ways to reduce operational and internal shrink through process improvement.
+Some loss prevention employees may be uniformed, although most are plainclothes.

-Store detectives are still very common and are used in almost all locations of Target, Walmart, JCPenney, Macy's, Nordstrom, Sephora, and other large retailers.
+Store detectives are still very common and are used in almost all locations of big-box stores or department stores.
+Some companies, like Target and Macy's, employ both undercover and uniformed store detectives.

 Overview

 Store detectives may be self-employed on a contract basis but most are employees of the retailer, or of a security firm with an outsourcing arrangement with the retailer, or of an agency with a similar agreement.

 The job involves patrolling stores in the role of an ordinary shopper, watching for shoplifters.
 The detective observes any shopper behaving suspiciously and keeps a mental record of such observations.
 The objective of the store detective is to observe a complete crime taking place.
 They achieve this by observing a shoplifter approaching an item, appropriating the item (picking it up), concealing the item (not always) and leaving the store having not paid for said item.
 The key difference between a store detective and a security guard is that the former's role is covert.
 If they observe an individual shoplifting, they may detain them as they attempt to exit the store or apprehend the suspect(s) during the theft.
 Laws vary greatly from jurisdiction to jurisdiction regarding what constitutes the crime of shoplifting and how a suspect may be detained/arrested.
 In Canada, detectives may arrest the individual utilizing powers given to them by the Criminal Code.
 In the United States, each state has different but similar shopkeeper's privilege laws that allow the arrest and detainment of shoplifters.

 It is standard practice that stores require their detectives to have stable work histories and no criminal record.
 Common backgrounds include the armed services, fire and rescue services, security and policing.
 In the UK, distance learning courses in store detection are offered by many organizations and the store detective must be in receipt of an SIA (Security Industry Agency) license.
 Training in security management studies is available from numerous training providers – at various levels.
 In the US, many states require store detectives to be licensed security officers.